Characters: Drowtales Other Clans

 says that readers will see more of them in Chapter 45.

-The illhar (aka minor clan leader) of the Kavakini clan, whose support was vital to Mikilu
+The illhar (aka minor clan leader) of the Kavahini clan, whose support was vital to Mikilu

 's plans for gaining support against Snadhya'rune.
 She is particularly eager to send her warriors to Felde.

-A member of the Kavakini who challenges Chess'ria and Chigusa Val'Sharen to a duel.
+A member of the Kavahini who challenges Chess'ria and Chigusa Val'Sharen to a duel.

 The city of Vanaheimr